Pyseas/Golden-Beach/docs/make_new_model.md

 ## joints
 Adds new joints or modifies existing joints.
 Blank cells in the spreadsheet are ignored.

-If a joint doesn't exist in the base file then a new member is created.
+If a joint doesn't exist in the base file then a new joint is created.

-For PILEHD fixity enter PILEHD in the FX column.
+For PILEHD fixity enter PILEHD in the Special column.

 ## members
 Adds new members or modifies existing members.
 Blank cells in the spreadsheet are ignored.